wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 #User Authentication
 The aim of this next part of the tutorial is to get you familiar with the user authentication mechanisms provided by Django.
-We'll be using the `auth` app provided as part of a standard Django installation, located in in package `django.contrib.auth`.
+We'll be using the `auth` app provided as part of a standard Django installation, located in package `django.contrib.auth`.
 According to [Django's official documentation on Authentication](https://docs.djangoproject.com/en/1.9/topics/auth/), the application provides the following concepts and functionality.

 - The concept of a *User*.
 - *Permissions*, a series of binary flags (e.g. yes/no) that determine what a user may or may not do.